edumserrano/dotnet-sdk-extensions/README.md

 This project is licensed under the [MIT license](https://licenses.nuget.org/MIT).

-## TODO

-* where to save info about how to use splunk + docker + asp.net core app (+ serilog?).
-If on guides then maybe the curren title .net sdk guides is not the best.

-* investigate how to test using Ilogger
-* investigate serilog logging test extensions for integration tests
-  * investigate test sink (search github) and look at how the test is done for the enricher https://github.com/serilog/serilog-enrichers-environment/commit/24c1c874ed4044ec488a5119130c869d328f9fbd
-* useful serilog related guides/extensions/enrichers/attributes?
-What common things I do when logging?

-* Polly http extrnsions: addcircuitbreaker addregistry options etc. explain app settings Add fallbalback as optional but have a add default resilience that adds all if u want but if you need to add separate ones then have the several resilience as separate

-* what about learnings about custom swagger stuff for health checks?
-* swagger ui healtchecks learnings? and k8s related?

-* move packages from alpha to stable and update it on demo sln
-* any readme missing?
-* create an issue on the repo to allow testing https. need to figure out how to configure a cert.
-Look for TODO on the codebase

-* rename repo to something that reflects that this is not only extensions but also guides and examples of working with the sdk?
-* on the dot net sdk extensions repo: add also example projects, so rename the repo to something else? dotnet-sdk-extensions-guides-examples or break up the repo into 3
-* what do I need to do so that everything works on vscode?
-* guide/examples/demos -> learn about identity asp.net core and probably identity server (how to authenticate with external providers like facebook and how to deal with custom providers like an internal old system)
-* demos on orleans
-* repo for azdo templates ?

 ## Notes

 If you have problems with SSL certificates when running the demos or tests then make sure you have trusted dev certificates by executing the following command